matrix-io/matrix-os/README.md

 #### Open Source
 We built MATRIX on top of open source software and we are releasing it for everyone to see under the hood and make contributions😎.
 We believe in open access to information, especially for the IoT space, where security and privacy are of the utmost importance.

+## Great, how do I use the thing over the internet?
+Right now, you need a MATRIX Creator, available at [creator.matrix.one]().

+Then follow the installation instructions above.